 If you’re considering revision plastic surgery, it’s helpful to understand a few issues that are unique to these procedures before beginning your journey.
 These considerations include the timing of your procedure, being realistic about your expectations, and the importance of choosing an experienced plastic surgeon.
 Let’s look at each of these factors in a bit more detail:

-If you think you may need revision plastic surgery, get in touch with our practice to schedule a personal consultation.
+If you think you may need revision plastic surgery, please get in touch with our practice to schedule a personal consultation.
 You can request a consultation online or call us at (310) 300-1779 to get started.